Biogen is recruiting participants for the CELIA Phase 2 trial of an experimental Alzheimer’s drug that targets tau proteins in the brain.

 What to expect from the trial screening process

-According to Kimberly Scott, a research coordinator at Charter Research, Charter is currently recruiting participants 50 to 80 years of age who have mild cognitive impairment with evidence of amyloid in the brain, or have mild Alzheimer’s.
+According to Kimberly Scott, a research coordinator at Charter Research, they are currently recruiting participants 50 to 80 years of age who have mild cognitive impairment with evidence of amyloid in the brain, or have mild Alzheimer’s.
 Individuals who previously received anti-amyloid drugs are not eligible.

 The screening process takes three visits across nine weeks, involving cognitive questionnaires, blood tests, an MRI, and a PET scan.